 Your dentures might seem like they’re a plastic that wouldn’t absorb water, but they do.
 Water becomes incorporated into the matrix of the denture base material, which is normally made out of polymethylmethacrylate (PMMA).
 Because your dentures are going to be worn wet, your dentures are already accommodated to that circumstance, they’ve been pre-wetted so that they’re unlikely to deform after you get them as a result of absorbing water.

 But dentures can also become deformed if they lose water.
 Letting your dentures dry out can cause them to become warped so that they won’t fit anymore.
 And they don’t have the kind of material memory that lets them return to their original shape after being wetted again.
-Once dentures have dried out and become deformed, they will likely have to be replaced.
+Once dentures have dried out and become deformed, they will likely have to be replaced at an additional cost.

 Always Remember to Clean Dentures